vishal-kumaar/Project-1-Street-Style-Landing-Page/readme.md

     👉 Google fonts.
     👉 Margin and Padding.

-## I take 3 hrs to complete this project and I really enjoyed it 😊.
+## I took 3 hours to complete this project and I really enjoyed it 😊.

 ## 💬 Connect With Me